phoenixframework/phoenix/deployment/E_heroku.md

 POOL_SIZE=2 mix hello_phoenix.task
 ```

-So that Ecto does not attempt to open more then the available connections.
+So that Ecto does not attempt to open more than the available connections.

 Now, let's tell Phoenix to use our Heroku URL and enforce we only use the SSL version of the website.
 Find the url line: